frconor-ebook/meditations/_posts/2025-03-28-the-pharisee-and-the-publican.md

 Our Lord reminds us that humility has to be the foundation of our dealings with God.
 He wants us to pray like needy children desirous of His mercy.

 St. Alphonsus Liguori says, "God wants us to go to him with confidence.
 Bring to him your work, your projects, your fears, and whatever interests you.
-Act with a trusting and open heart, for God, does not speak to those who never speak to him" (St. Alphonsus Liguori, *How to Converse Continually and Familiarly with God).*
+Act with a trusting and open heart for God does not speak to those who never speak to him" (St. Alphonsus Liguori, *How to Converse Continually and Familiarly with God).*

 We have to try and flee from the prayer of self-sufficiency, which may be evidenced by complacency in our apostolate and pride in our interior struggle.

 We also have to avoid negative attitudes, which can reflect a lack of trust in God\'s grace.
 Pessimism can be a manifestation of hidden pride.
 The time we spend in prayer should always be a time of joy, confidence, and peace.

 We have to try and prepare our times of prayer well.
-St. Teresa wrote, "Mental prayer is nothing else, in my opinion, but being on terms of friendship with God, frequently conversing in secret with Him, who, we know, loves us" (St. Teresa, *Life*, 8, 7).
+St. Teresa wrote, "Mental prayer is nothing else, in my opinion, but being on terms of friendship with God, frequently conversing in secret with him, who, we know, loves us" (St. Teresa, *Life*, 8, 7).

 Another writer says, "Let us draw strength from our prayer to sanctify our daily work, to convert our contradictions into blessings, to overcome all difficulties.
-We will be strong to the extent that our prayer is authentic" (Francis Fernandez, *In Conversation with God,* Volume 5).
+We will be strong to the extent that our prayer is authentic" (Francis Fernandez, *In Conversation with God,*Volume 5).

-When we begin our prayer, "we need to ready our heart, like someone who\'s tuning a guitar" (St. Peter of Alcantara, *Treatise on* *Prayer and Meditation*, 1, 3).
+When we begin our prayer, "we need to ready our heart, like someone who\'s tuning a guitar" (St. Peter of Alcantara, *Treatise onPrayer and Meditation*, 1, 3).

 We can offer up all our day\'s work to Our Lord, along with small mortifications, our interior recollection.

 When we make an act of the presence of God we\'ve begun our special time of conversation with Him.
 A short prayer can help to begin our dialogue.
-We should pray with devotion and attention: "I firmly believe that you are here, that you see me, that you hear me."
+We should pray with devotion and attention: "I firmly believe that you are here, that you see me, that you hear me\..."

 God truly sees each one of us.
 Our recognition of this reality is itself prayer, even though we may not say a word, He understands us and we understand Him.
 We ask many things of Him and He asks more generosity from us, more love, more struggle.